Winslett/rails-postgres-mongo/README.md

 ## Setup

-Before running, you shoudl have the following installed on your machine:
+Before running, you should have the following installed on your machine:

 * Ruby
 * Rails